 Yves Menoud, Chairman of the Foundation Board, and Philippe Vignon, Managing Director, Geneva Tourism & Congress Foundation

-"To choose the site of the project, the debates within the General Council went beyond the usual political divisions.
+"To choose the site of the project, the debates within the assembly of the elected representatives of the region went beyond the usual political divisions.
 The site chosen is that recommended by the expert Emmanuel Mongon, specialist in leisure parks".

 Terra Botanica is a case study of a project which lost its original concept along the way.
 In 1999, the local government voted for a location - the former airport - based on a concept and recommendations presented in a public session by Emmanuel Mongon.
 The concept was a horticulture theme park: an efficient marketing tool for the local horticulture industry, leading producers of flowers in France.